WEARY WILLIE DAY

 HOW TO OBSERVE

 Wear some big shoes, pantomime or grab a bunch of people and pile into a tiny car.
 Clown college could be just around the corner!
-While clowning around, stock up on a circus staple.
-Jody’s Gourmet Popcorn is the perfect snack to enjoy the show!
+While clowning around, stock up on a Pair of our Crazy Socks to entertain folks!
 Use #WearyWillieDay to post on social media.

 Within our research, we were unable to find the creator of Weary Willie Day.